Code-Mozart/simple-webblog/README.md

 ## Installation

+### Prerequisits

+You need to have [Docker](https://www.docker.com/) installed on your system.
+You also need these 3 credential files which are not included in the Git repository for security reasons:
+1. `.env`
+2. `config/credentials/development.key`
+3. `config/credentials/test.key`

+Contact the owners of the repository to request the files.

+### Installation Instructions

-When you run the app for the first time you have to create and setup the databases.
+First copy the credential files to their corresponding locations.
+Then you have to create and setup the databases.
 To do this run the following command:

 ```sh
 docker compose run --entrypoint "rails db:setup" web